GoogleCloudPlatform/spanner-migration-tool/README.md

 The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, and supports both schema and data migration.
-For schema migration, HarbourBridge automatically builds a Spanner schema from the schema of the source database.
+For schema migration, HarbourBridge automatically builds a Spanner schema from the schema of the source database and creates a new Spanner database using the Spanner schema built.
 This schema can be customized using the HarbourBridge schema assistant.
-For data migration, HarbourBridge creates a new Spanner database using the Spanner schema built during schema migration, and populates it with data from the source database.
+For data migration, HarbourBridge populates the spanner database with data from the source database.

-For more details on schema customization and use of the schema assistant, see [web/README](web/README.md).
+For more details on schema customization and use of the schema assistant, see [web/README](webv2/README.md).
 The rest of this README describes the command-line capabilities of HarbourBridge.

+HarbourBridge is designed to simplify Spanner evaluation and migration.
+It supports two types of migrations - bulk migration and streaming migration.
-HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size datasets to Spanner (up to about 100GB).
+In bulk migration harbourbridge performs end to end migration and is suggested for migrating moderate-size datasets to Spanner(up to about 100GB).
+In case of streaming migration harbourbridge orchestrates datastream and dataflow job to perform the migration and is suggested for larger databases.
 Certain features of relational databases, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
 Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many